 Monster Jam lands in Nashville a couple of times a year, either at Bridgestone Arena or Nissan Stadium, depending on the time of year.
 For more information on Monster Jam, log on to MonsterJam.com.

 1) How fast can the trucks go when they aren’t restricted to an arena?

-That is the brake rotors.
-We run a driveline brake to help braking performance they get red hot during the run because of the stress on the brakes a Monster Jam truck stopping at 70 mph is equivalent to a regular car stopping at 200 mph
+That is the brake rotor.
+We run a driveline brake to help braking performance they get red hot during the run because of the stress on the brakes.
+A Monster Jam truck stopping at 70 mph is equivalent to a regular car stopping at 200 mph

 3) What’s the horse power on an average Monster Truck?